SMU Mustangs football: Conference opponents

 On October 30, 2023, the Atlantic Coast Conference (ACC) announced the future conference schedules for SMU for the 2024 season to 2030.
 The 17-team ACC will play an eight-game conference schedule with just one division, with four non-conference contests.
 All 17 teams will play each other at least twice in 7 years, once at home and once on the road.
 The new scheduling includes SMU having two protected games each year with California and Stanford, with the remaining 14 teams rotating each year.
+On September 22, 2025, the ACC announced its teams would play a nine-game conference schedule beginning in 2026.
+On December 16, 2025, the ACC unveiled its 2026 football league opponents, with SMU one of 12 teams that will be playing a nine-game conference schedule.